TaylorPzreal/smart-chart/README.md

-# ngxcharts
+# smart-chart

-Angular4 charts use with d3.js
+> Angular4 charts use with d3.js